Royal Mail: Staffing

 As of 2019, Royal Mail employed around 162,000 permanent postal workers, of which 143,000 were UK based roles, and 90,000 were postmen and women.
 An additional 18,000 casual workers were employed during November and December to assist with the additional Christmas post.

 In 2011, Royal Mail established an in-house agency, Angard Staffing Solutions, to recruit temporary workers.
 Royal Mail was accused of trying to circumvent the Agency Workers Regulations, but denied this, saying they only wanted to reduce recruitment costs.
 In January 2012 it was reported that Angard had failed to pay a number of workers for several weeks.

 Royal Mail's industrial disputes include a seven-week strike in 1971 after a dispute over pay and another strike in 1988 due to bonuses being paid to new staff recruited in London and the South East.

 Royal Mail suffered national wildcat strikes over pay and conditions in 2003.
 In Autumn 2007, disputes over modernisation began to escalate into industrial action.
 In mid October the CWU and Royal Mail agreed a resolution to the dispute.

 In December 2008, workers at mail centres affected by proposals to rationalise the number of mail centres (particularly in north west England) again voted for strike action, potentially affecting Christmas deliveries.
 The action was postponed less than 24 hours before staff were due to walk out.

 Localised strikes took place across the UK from June 2009 and grew in frequency throughout the summer.
 In September 2009 the CWU opened a national ballot for industrial action over Royal Mail's failure to reach a national agreement covering protection of jobs, pay, terms and conditions and the cessation of managerial executive action.
 The ballot was passed in October, causing a number of two- and three-day strikes.

-In August 2022 Royal Mail staff who were members of the Communication Workers Union announced 4 days of Royal Mail group strike action would take place in response to a pay dispute coupled with rising cost of living.
+There were several strikes in 2022.
+They ended in July 2023 after workers agreed to a three-year pay deal.
+Seventy-six per cent of union members voted in favour of the agreement, which included a ten per cent salary increase and a one-off lump sum of five-hundred pounds, in a ballot with a sixty-seven per cent turnout.